US drone strike in Baghdad kills high-ranking militia leader linked to attacks on American troops

 In a statement, U.S. Central Command said “there are no indications of collateral damage or civilian casualties at this time.”
 It added that the U.S. “will not hesitate to hold responsible all those who threaten our forces’ safety.”

-The strike is certain to inflame already seething relations between Washington and Baghdad.
+The strike — which came at 9:30 p.m. local time — is certain to inflame already seething relations between Washington and Baghdad.
 It comes just days after the U.S. military launched an air assault on dozens of sites in Iraq and Syria used by Iranian-backed militias and the Iranian Revolutionary Guard in retaliation for a drone strike that killed three U.S. troops and injured more than 40 others at a base in Jordan in late January.

 The U.S. has blamed the Islamic Resistance in Iraq, a broad coalition of Iran-backed militias, for the attack in Jordan.
-Kataib Hezbollah is part of that group and officials have pointed to KH as a key suspect in the Jordan attack.
+President Joe Biden and other top leaders have repeatedly warned that the U.S. would continue to retaliate against those responsible for the Jordan attack.
+And officials have suggested that key militia leaders would be likely targets.

 The Islamic Resistance in Iraq has regularly claimed strikes on bases housing U.S. troops in Iraq and Syria against the backdrop of the ongoing Israel-Hamas war, saying that they are in retaliation for Washington's support of Israel in its war in Gaza that has killed more than 27,000 Palestinians, according to the Health Ministry in the Hamas-run territory.